pygbe/pygbe/paper.md

 # Summary

-PyGBe—pronounced _pigbē_—is a Python code to apply the boundary element method for molecular-electrostatics calculations in a continuum model.
+PyGBe—pronounced _pigbē_—is a Python library that uses the boundary integral method applied to biomolecular electrostatics and nanoparticle plasmonics.
-It computes solvation energies for proteins modeled with any number of dielectric regions, which is relevant in calculations of protein binding affinity, protein-surface interaction, acid-dissociation contants, among other applications.
-The mathematical formulation follows @YoonLenhoff1990 for solving the Poisson-Boltzmann equation of the [implicit-solvent](https://en.wikipedia.org/wiki/Implicit_solvation) model in integral form.

-PyGBe achieves both algorithmic and hardware acceleration, as detailed in @CooperBardhanBarba2014.
-The solution algorithm uses a [Barnes-Hut](https://en.wikipedia.org/wiki/Barnes–Hut_simulation) treecode from @BarnesHut1986 to accelerate each iteration of a GMRES solver to O(N logN), for N unknowns.
-It exploits NVIDIA GPU hardware on the most computationally intensive parts of the code using CUDA kernels in the treecode, interfacing with PyCUDA (see @kloeckner_pycuda_2012).
-Some parts of the code are written in C++, wrapped using SWIG.
+This PyGBe release updates the exisiting library presented in @DCooper2016 to Python 3, introduces an application to nanoplasmonics and, it includes better regression tests using pytest and a redesign of the convergence tests.

+The nanoplasmonics incorporation allows treating localized surface plasmons resonance quasi-statically (see @Mayergoyz2007).
+Localized surface plasmon resonance (LSPR) is an optical effect (see @Boheren1983), but electrostatics is a good approximation in the long-wavelength limit.
+We use an integral formulation (see @Jung2010), making the existing Boundary element approach suitable and able to exploits the exisiting algorithmic and hardware accelaration detailed in @CooperBardhanBarba2014.

+For nanoparticles smaller than the wavelength of incident light, PyGBe can compute the extinction cross-section in absorbing and non-absorbing mediums
+@Mishchenko2007.
+We plan to use this new feature of PyGBe to study the suitability and performance of nanobiosensors and, to explore nanophotonics applications.

+We believe PyGBe to be the first open-source software able to compute extinction cross-sections of arbitrary geometry.

 # References